hephaest0s/usbkill/README.md

 - Ability to change the check interval (default: 250ms).
 - Ability to melt the program on shut down.
 - Works with sleep mode (OS X).
-- No dependency except srm. ```sudo apt-get install secure-delete```
+- No dependency except srm iff you want usbkill to delete files/folders for you. ```sudo apt-get install secure-delete```
 - Sensible defaults

-### Supported command line arguments (mainly for devs):
+### Supported command line arguments (partially for devs):

+- -h or --help: show help message, exit.
+- --version: show version of the program, exit.
-- --no-shut-down: Execute all the (destructive) commands you defined in settings.ini, but don’t turn off the computer.
+- --no-shut-down: if a malicious change on the USB ports is detected, execute all the (destructive) commands you defined in settings.ini, but don’t turn off the computer.
 - --cs: Copy program folder settings.ini to /etc/usbkill/settings.ini

 ### Contact